Skip to main content

 The first Girton Portress we know of was 45 year-old widow Elizabeth Allpress who was in office in 1901.
 Emily Hill was the longest serving Head Portress who was in post from 1923 till 1955 and fondly remembered by generations of students.
 After retirement, she too moved to Cambridge city, where she would welcome College friends to tea at ‘about 4pm’.

-The modern Porters’ Lodge is staffed night and day by a hardworking group of men and women, though no-one any longer lives-in.
+The modern Porters’ Lodge is staffed night and day by a hardworking team of men and women, though no-one any longer lives-in.

 First male Official Fellow